ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

    1. Store insulation and accessory materials in a manner that protects them from damage due to moisture and temperature.
 Store all flammable materials away from ignition sources such as welding operations.
    1. Store mastics, adhesives and sealers where temperature ranges required by the material manufacturer can be maintained.
    1. Keep all insulation material dry and off the ground and provide adequate protection against moisture and inadequate drainage.
 Remove and replace wet or damaged material.
-1. WARRANTY**
-   1. Refer to requirements in Division 23, “Common Work Results for HVAC.”
+1. WARRANTY*   1.
+Refer to requirements in Division 23, “Common Work Results for HVAC.”
 1. PRODUCTS

 ## General